-Nadine is an actress currently based in New York City.
+Nadine is an actor, born and raised in Melbourne, Australia, and is currently based in New York City.

-Born and raised in Melbourne, Australia, of very multicultural heritage.
-After moving to the US, she began her dramatic and musical studies at the Franklin School for the Performing Arts, in Massachusetts, graduated with a BFA from Syracuse University's Drama Department, and then went on to study at the Royal Academy of Dramatic Arts (RADA) in London.
+Once moving to the United States, she began her studies at The Franklin School for the Performing Arts, then received her BFA from Syracuse University's Drama Department, and went on to study at The Royal Academy of Dramatic Arts (RADA) in London.

 More recent stage work in New York City includes Ismail Khalidi's new work DEAD ARE MY PEOPLE, produced by Noor Theatre Company as part of NYTW Next Door Series.
-Martyna Majok's qUEENS at Lincoln Center's LCTs, ULTIMATE BEAUTY BIBLE with Page73 (2016), Ayad Akhtar's THE WHO AND THE WHAT at Lincoln Center's LCT3 (2014), Red Bull Theatre’s THE SCHOOL FOR SCANDAL (2016), Nastaran Ahmadi’s EXILE, at the Cherry Lane (2013).
+Martyna Majok's QUEENS at Lincoln Center's LCTs, ULTIMATE BEAUTY BIBLE , and TODAY IS MY BIRTHDAY with Page73 (2016), Ayad Akhtar's THE WHO AND THE WHAT at Lincoln Center's LCT3 (2014), Red Bull Theatre’s THE SCHOOL FOR SCANDAL (2016), Nastaran Ahmadi’s EXILE, at the Cherry Lane (2013).
 In London, Nadine was Lady M in MACBETH at the Royal Academy of Dramatic Art.

-She has also developed new theatre work at The Sundance Theatre Lab, The Public Theatre, New York Theatre Workshop, Complicité with directors Oscar Eustis, Kip Fagan, Mark Wing-Davey, and Simon McBurney.
+Nadine has developed new theatre work at The Sundance Theatre Lab, The Public Theatre, New York Theatre Workshop, Complicité with directors such as Oscar Eustis, Kip Fagan, Mark Wing-Davey, and Simon McBurney.
 She is a resident company member of LubDub Theatre Lab, in NYC, developing movement-based work.
 Visit lubdubtheatre.org for more information.

 Nadine made her feature film debut with Cherien Dabis'